suminb/interview-questions/README.md

 confronted with those algorithm and data structure problems.

 I'm sure you've been through a lot when you were in school.
-Linked lists, binary trees, directed graphs, hash maps, greedy algorithm, divide and conqure, dynamic programming, depth first search, breath first search and all those good stuff.
-You were also getting the hang of space and time complexity analysis.
+Linked lists, binary trees, directed acyclic graphs, hash maps, greedy algorithm, divide and conqure, dynamic programming, depth first search, breath first search and all those good stuff.
+Not to mention space and time complexity analysis.

-Despite the fact that computer science classes were pain in the \*\*\*, somehow you managed to graduate.
+Despite the fact that computer science classes were pain in the \*\*\*, somehow you managed to complete them all, and made your friends and family proud of you.
 You will definitely remember all those all-nighter days with your classmates trying to build a compiler, a file system, and a network router.
 It was traumatizing.
 You realized you can push yourself much further than you thought possible.

 Even with years of hard work, you probably wouldn't claim yourself as a master of computer science, because you know there is much more to be learned.
-But at least you had some level of confidence that you understand the fundamentals.
+But at least you had some level of confidence that you understand the fundamentals of computer science.

-You got a job as a software engineer.
+Soon after you got yourself a job as a software engineer.
 You started building awesome stuff.
 Years have passed by, and things got rusty.
-Even though you were writing code on a regular basis, you weren't always concerned with implementing algorithms yourself.
+Even though you were writing code on a daily basis, you weren't always concerned with implementing algorithms and data structures yourself.
 In many cases, you were working on the top of some libraries and frameworks to get things done.

+More years have passed by, and you started thinking about taking a different set of challenges outside your company.
+You started responding to recruiting messages on LinkedIn that you have been ignoring.
+Writing a new resume, phone screening, and online coding tests are usual hurdles to jump over.

 Then here we go.
 You made all the way through the final round of your hiring process and you were invited to an on-site interview.
 You are standing in front of a big whiteboard.
 Your interviewer is asking you to write some code to merge two lists of sorted intergers.
-It is supposed to be an *easy* problem, but writing code on a whiteboard without syntax highlighting, without auto-complete, without any compiler or interpreter is a completely different experience when compared to writing code at your regular daily job.
+It is supposed to be an *easy* problem, but writing code on a whiteboard without syntax highlighting, without auto-complete, without any assist from a compiler or an interpreter whatsoever is a completely different experience when compared to writing code with a highly advanced integrated development environment (IDE) that reads your mind to write as much as half of the code on your behalf.

 <a href="https://imgflip.com/i/2cuu5x">
   <img src="https://github.com/suminb/interview-questions/raw/master/joker.jpg" title="made at imgflip.com"/>